Child, adult male in critical condition after 2-alarm fire in Northwest home

-WASHINGTON — Washington, D.C. fire officials have extinguished a fire in Northwest, D.C.
+WASHINGTON — The nine-year-old child rescued from a fire in a Northwest, D.C. home on Sunday has died, officials said

+Officials said an adult male was rescued from the 2-alarm fire and was transported to the hospital in critical condition, but died later that day.

+"As units were responding they received radio reports that there were people trapped inside," Vito Maggiolo, Public Information Officer for D.C.
+Fire and EMS, said.

 According to D.C.
-Fire, a child and an adult male were removed from the home in critical condition.
-Officials confirmed that the adult male has died.
-Police said the child is alive and intubated.
+Fire, the man and the nine-year-old were removed from the home and transported to the hospital in critical condition.
+Police said the man later died, and the child was intubated.

-Officials said a woman was also taken to the hospital with non-life-threatening injuries.
-Two MPD officers were also transported for evaluation.
+Officials said a woman and two MPD officers were also taken to the hospital with non-life-threatening injuries.

+"Yes I'm angry, I was crying, I was real upset," Theresa Montgomery, who lives in the area and witnessed it all unfold, said.

+"I was on my way to the store, and I heard the lady and the man hollering, 'help, help, help,'" she said.
+"The police was over there, but they couldn't get the door open."

 D.C.
-Fire and EMS said the fire is in the 700 block of Kennedy St., Northwest in a two-story row house.
+Fire and EMS said the fire was in the 700 block of Kennedy St., NW in a two-story row house.

+According to D.C.
+Fire and EMS, firefighters were dispatched at 9:40 a.m.
+They arrived at 9:43 a.m.
+Police told WUSA9 an officer was the first to report the fire via radio to the Office of Unified Communications at 9:36 a.m.

+About 20 units and 100 firefighters were dispatched to the scene, Maggiolo said.

 This story will be updated as more information becomes available.